 This fund helps with childcare costs while you study.
 You must:

-- be full-time UK undergraduate students receiving their income-assessed maintenance loan from their funding body (eg.SASS)
+- be full-time UK undergraduate students receiving their income-assessed maintenance loan from their funding body (eg.SAAS)

 - be full-time UK postgraduate students in receipt of maintenance loan support from their funding body